 Because hazardous work is the most common type of the worst forms of child labor, special attention should be paid to identifying children in hazardous work.
 Inspectors should understand how to assess the risk of harm that children in each work situation may be facing.
-Young people are particularly vulnerable to risks because they are physically immature, weaker than adults, and sometimes more sensitive to toxic substances.
+Young people are particularly vulnerable to risks they are physically immature, weaker than adults, and sometimes more sensitive to toxic substances.
 In addition, they:

-- " Tend to react differently (less rationally) to imminent danger - " Lack life experience and knowledge of risks - " Are almost always untrained or inadequately trained - " Tire sooner with attention lapses - " Require closer supervision - " Are vulnerable to bullying (physical, sexual, etc.) and exploitation - " Are regularly assigned work that is too difficult or too dangerous for them42
+- Tend to react differently (less rationally) to imminent danger - " Lack life experience and knowledge of risks - " Are almost always untrained or inadequately trained - Property of the control of the contr - Tire sooner with attention lapses - Require closer supervision - " Are vulnerable to bullying (physical, sexual, etc.) and exploitation - " Are regularly assigned work that is too difficult or too dangerous for them32